AmitOfir4/Whalo-Backend-Exam/docs/api-docs.md

 ## 4. Log Management Service

 ### POST /logs
 Submit client log data.
-The endpoint responds immediately with 202 Accepted — actual log processing happens asynchronously via RabbitMQ and the log worker.
-Messages are routed through a **priority queue** (capacity 3); `high` priority messages are processed before `normal` and `low`.
+The endpoint responds immediately with `202 Accepted` — actual log processing happens asynchronously via RabbitMQ and the log worker.
+Messages are routed through a **priority queue** (`x-max-priority: 3`); `high` priority messages are consumed before `normal` and `low` within each consumer's prefetch window.
+The log worker is also **priority-aware on the flush side**: when any buffered message is `high` priority, the flush threshold shrinks 5× and the flush timer 4× so high-priority logs reach MongoDB without waiting for the normal 50-message / 2-second window.

 **Request Body:**
 ```json